Juliet is “not yet fourteen”

 “Neither mistake as to the complainant’s age nor consent to the act by the complainant [sic] is a defense.”

-This premise “incompetence to consent” appears false.
+The premise “incompetence to consent” appears false.
 After all, the minimum age for competence for criminal prosecution in a Minnesota delinquency petition is ten years old.
-See, Matter of Welfare of S.A.C., 529 N.W.2d 517 (Minn.
+See, Matter of Welfare of S.A.C., 529 NW2d 517 (Minn.
 App.
 1995).

-Why would the same laws deem a ten-year-old competent intend a criminal act; but consider a thirteen-year-old like Juliet incompetent to intend sex?
+Why would the same laws deem a ten-year-old competent intend a criminal sexual act; but consider a thirteen-year-old like Juliet incompetent to intend a sexual act?
+On what basis do they prosecute one juvenile, but portray the other as a “victim?”
 A tangled web, indeed.

 “O Romeo, Romeo, wherefore art thou Romeo?”

-Many of Minnesota’s “statutory rape” laws contain exceptions for lovers within a range of 24 to 48 months.
+Many of Minnesota’s “statutory rape” laws contain exceptions for lovers within a range of 24 to 48 months older.
 But for those outside these exceptions “mistake of age,” they say, is not a defense.
-Minnesota could pass a Romeo and Juliet law to end the criminalization of young lovers.
+Minnesota could pass a Romeo and Juliet law to stop the criminalization of young lovers.

 These days, we can categorize the growing list of sex crimes based upon proximity: penetration, touch, and non-touch.
 When sexual penetration is criminal, it is a more serious crime than touch.
 Touch in turn is more intrusive than non-touch.
 Examples of non-touch sex crimes include: